Rodents In Your Home? 24/7 Emergency Service Available

 Licensed & Insured

 Most pest control companies use poison for mice and rats.
-Poison creates secondary problems: dead rodents in walls, secondary poisoning of pets and wildlife, and the smell.
+Poison creates secondary problems: dead rodents in walls, accidental poisoning of pets and other wildlife, foul odors, and bacteria from rotting carcasses.
 TriState Wildlife uses a 100% poison-free approach.
 We trap, we seal, we monitor.
 Targeted trapping combined with whole-home rodent-proofing is the only approach that actually solves the problem long-term.
 All exclusion work is backed by a written guarantee.

 How We Work

-We place targeted snap traps and mechanical traps in strategic locations based on rodent travel patterns.
+We place targeted traps in strategic locations based on rodent travel patterns.
 No poison, no glue boards.
 Traps are checked and serviced on a regular schedule.

 Simultaneously, we begin sealing the structure.
-Every gap, crack, pipe penetration, and utility entry is sealed with professional-grade materials: steel wool and caulk for small gaps, galvanized steel or copper mesh for larger openings.
+Every gap, crack, pipe penetration, and utility entry is sealed with professional-grade materials that are chew proof and designed to last.
 This is the most important part.
-Without a complete seal, new rodents replace the ones you trap.
+Without a complete seal, new rodents rapidly replace the ones you trap.

-After the initial knockdown, we offer ongoing monitoring programs to catch any new activity early.
-All rodent-proofing is backed by a written guarantee.
+After the initial infestation is eliminated, we offer ongoing monitoring programs to catch any new activity early.
+All rodent-proofing is backed by industry-leading guarantees.

 Our Rodent Work